RyterINC/discord-bot/README.md

   group.member.remove Removes a member from a notification group notify              Sends a message to all members of a notification group ...
 Utility:
-  give.koroks         Give a member a Korok seed!
-(Karma points) list.koroks         Find out how many korok seeds a member has roll.dice           Rolls X dice with Y sides
+  give.nuts           Give a member a Kupo nut!
+(Karma points) list.nuts           Find out how many Kupo nuts a member has roll.dice           Rolls X dice with Y sides
 ```